y9felix/s/README.md

 a - all valid configurations found by me

-b - manually chosen configurations with VLESS/Reality, recommended
+b - manually chosen configurations with VLESS/Reality [Recommended]

+c - subscription for testing